Laulo/MOGAMUN.experiment/README.md

 Reproduce results from MOGAMUN paper
 ------------------------------------

-- TODO: add bioarXiv reference to the article
+- TODO: add bioRxiv reference to the article